makandra/katapult/README.md

 <img src="katapult.png" width="200px" align="right" />

-`Katapult` is a kickstart framework for Rails applications.
-It makes starting Rails applications a bliss.
+`Katapult` is a kickstart generator for Rails applications.
+It creates application basics and generates (makandra-flavored) code from an application model, significantly speeding up the initial phase of a Rails project.

-`Katapult` will always support current versions of Ruby and Rails, at the moment it's Rails 4.1 and Ruby 2.1.
+`Katapult` will always support current versions of Ruby and Rails, currently Rails 4.1 and Ruby 2.1.

 ## Installation